 Lenses with good focus do cost a little more and are manufactured well to serve the purpose right.
 The more clear-cut the focuses are and the larger the apertures are, the heavier the lenses will be, and so are the prices.
 Being the best of the bunch, such lenses are mostly used by professionals.

-However, some lenses don’t cost much like the high-priced ones.
+However, some lenses don’t cost much like high-priced ones.
 Still, those perform just fine.

-If you require high-focused lenses but exceeds your budget, you better go for a pre-owned lens; you will get one at a reasonable price.
+If you require high-focused lenses but exceed your budget, you better go for a pre-owned lens; you will get one at a reasonable price.

 Now that you know what you should do before buying a lens, you can create a shortlist by listing your requirements.
 Then search for the lenses that meet those requirements.